andreportelasantos/PAMD2021/README.md

 # PAMD2021
-Predictive Analytics and Mofelling of Data 2021
+Predictive Analytics and Modelling of Data 2021